 Increasingly More Adults Use Internet-Connected Devices For Work

-Sixty-two percent of Americans use the Internet daily for their jobs and that number is only growing.
+Sixty-two percent of Americans use things like Viasat internet plans to access the Internet daily for their jobs and that number is only growing.
 As parents, we should spend time with our children teaching them both the dangers and the advantages of the internet and electronic media since these are tools they may use for the duration of their lives.
 As with most things, if children aren’t learning these skills from their parents, they’re going to learn from someone else– usually their peers, and that’s dangerous.

 Teach Safe Habits First